S-am-ir/Document-Intelligence-Rag/docs/demo/DEMO.md

 ## Query 1: "explain the agent forest diagram"

-The system correctly retrieves the Agent Forest flowchart (Figure 2, page 4) which shows the two-phase sampling-and-voting process.
+The system correctly retrieves the Agent Forest flowchart (Figure 2, page 4) along with explaining it which shows the two-phase sampling-and-voting process.

 ![Agent Forest Diagram Query](query_1_with_response.png)